-Process evaluation (scantron or online) is required and will be included for DE and PSE change strategies and use statewide tools, when available (e.g., an online Educator Log must be completed at the end of each series of lessons for all interventions).
-Protocols are available for all MFF surveys and should be followed for consistent data collection.
+Process evaluation (scantron or online) is required for DE and PSE change strategies and uses statewide tools when available (e.g., an online Educator Log must be completed after all series have been completed for each intervention used).
+All DE programs use either the Program Evaluation - Youth or the Program Evaluation - Adults for process evaluation.
+Protocols are available in the Evaluation section of the Partner Portal for all MFF surveys (process and outcome) and should be followed for consistent data collection.

-Measures will determine if program activities were implemented as intended (fidelity) and capture staff and participant feedback to inform future program improvements.
-Data are collected by local program staff as appropriate throughout the program year.
+Measures will determine if program components were implemented as intended (i.e., with fidelity) and capture staff and participant feedback to inform future program improvements.
+Fidelity Logs for several DE interventions can be found on the Partner Portal in the Evaluation section.
+These Logs list the elements/components that are critical for program fidelity.